Macrometacorp/docs/docs/photoniq/prerendering/manage-origins/view-origin-settings.md

 </TabItem>
 </Tabs>

-## Activity Metrics
+## Origin Settings

-Dynamic Prerendering provides the following metrics.
+Dynamic Prerendering provides the following origin settings.
 Field names in the web console are different than those in the API responses.

-- **Total Requests** - Total page requests received during the selected time frame.
-- **Total Renders** - Total renders successfully performed during the selected time frame.
-- **Failed Renders** - Total renders that failed during the selected time frame.
-- **Response Time Percentiles** - Response time percentiles in seconds.
-- **Rendered At** - When the render was performed.
-- **HTTP Status** - HTTP status code received.
-- **Response Time** - Amount of time it took to send the response.
-- **URL** - Rendered URL.
-Click the URL to view the page.
-- **Device** - Icon indicating whether the render was for desktop or mobile.
+Refer to the API endpoint documentation for a full explanation of the API response.

+- Origin URL
+- Sitemap
+- Caching - Whether or not caching is enabled for this origin.
+- Cache Expiration
+- Date Added